NesHacker/RomHacks/FinalFantasyBetterShops/notes.md

 ## The Hack Plan
 1. Use $00 - $09 as temporary state, it's not touched in shops
 2. [x] Routine: Cleanup state on shop exit (zero-fill)
-3. [ ] Routine: Compute Gold Cost, Gold = Qty x Item Price
+3. [ ] Routine: Initialize Price & Quantity
 4. [ ] Routine: Inc/Dec Qty using left and right d-pad inputs
 5. [ ] Routine: Display selected quantity
-6. [x] Routine: Multi-add items on buy based on chosen quantity
+6. [-] Routine: Multi-add items on buy based on chosen quantity

 ## Subroutine Injection Locations
-Below is a list of locations I've found for injecting routines along with the number of bytes supported by each spot.
+Below is a list of locations I've found for injecting routines along with the number of bytes supported by each spo

 Used? | BANK | CPU RAM | ROM     | Length (Used)  | Notes
 ------|------|---------|---------|----------------|----------------------